attachmentsme/ruby-box/README.markdown

   access_token: 'original-access-token'
 })

+# OAuth 2.0 provides a refresh_token, which is used to obtain
+# a new access token.
+Access tokens become invalid after a set
-# you need to persist this somehow. the refresh token will change every time you use it
+# length of time.
+Make sure you persist the refresh token, so
+# that you can fetch a new access token.
 @token = session.refresh_token('your-refresh-token')
 save_me_somehow(@token.refresh_token)
 ```